JamesonRGrieve/shma-svc-mariadb/docs/README.md

 - The bundled health check script (see below) optionally notifies an external webhook when failures occur.
 Provide `mariadb_health_webhook_url` to receive JSON alerts from the health probe.

+The wait task leverages `community.mysql.mysql_ping`, which requires `PyMySQL` to be installed on the control node.
+Install `python3-pymysql` (or the equivalent package for your platform) before running the role, or swap the module for a shell-based `mysqladmin ping` check if that dependency is undesirable.

 ### Backups & PITR
 - `mariadb_backups.logical` enables nightly `mysqldump` exports that are piped into Restic for deduplicated storage in object stores (S3, MinIO, etc.).
-System schemas are now excluded by default via `extra_args` to keep dump sizes lean.
-Set `mariadb_backups.logical.verify_repository: true` to run `restic snapshots --repo ...` during the play to confirm credentials and repository access before scheduling the cron job.
-Retention knobs must satisfy `keep_monthly >= keep_weekly >= keep_daily`; the role enforces this relationship.
+System schemas are excluded by default via `extra_args` to keep dump sizes lean.
+- Run the optional repository verification with `ansible-playbook ... --tags verify-backups`; the Restic preflight is no longer gated by a boolean variable.
+Retention knobs must satisfy `keep_monthly >= keep_weekly >= keep_daily`.
+Changing this hierarchy later requires manual pruning of existing snapshots to avoid lingering data in higher retention tiers.
 - Populate `RESTIC_PASSWORD`, `AWS_ACCESS_KEY_ID`, and `AWS_SECRET_ACCESS_KEY` secrets to
   authenticate to the Restic repository specified via `mariadb_backup_restic_repository`.
-- `mariadb_backups.binlog_shipping` streams MariaDB binary logs to S3 for point-in-time recovery and now records an MD5 checksum alongside each upload when `checksum: md5` (the default) is enabled.
-  Adjust the S3 path and retention per compliance needs.
+- `mariadb_backups.binlog_shipping` now uploads a lightweight preflight object to the configured S3 bucket to confirm write access before streaming binary logs.
+The helper respects `mariadb_backup_aws_region` when provided and deletes the probe object afterwards.
+Checksums remain enabled via `checksum: md5` by default.

 ### Health Check
-Runtimes execute `{{ mariadb_health_check_script }}` every 10 seconds with a 5 second timeout.
-The
+Runtimes execute `{{ mariadb_health_check_script }}`—sourced from `files/mariadb-healthcheck.sh`—every
-script performs several layered validations:
+10 seconds with a 5 second timeout.
+The script performs several layered validations:

 1. `mysqladmin ping` verifies that the server is responsive on `127.0.0.1:{{ mariadb_service_port }}`.
-2. `SHOW GLOBAL STATUS LIKE 'Threads_connected'` fails the probe when connection usage exceeds the configured `mariadb_max_connections` or crosses the derived `mariadb_health_connection_threshold_count` (90% by default).
+2. `SHOW GLOBAL STATUS LIKE 'Threads_connected'` fails the probe when connection usage exceeds the configured `max_connections` or crosses the derived `mariadb_health_connection_threshold_count` (90% by default), passed in via `MARIADB_HEALTH_CONNECTION_THRESHOLD`.
 3. `df` monitors `/var/lib/mysql` and trips when disk utilization breaches `mariadb_health_disk_usage_threshold` (90% by default).
 4. When `mariadb_replication_enabled: true`, the probe inspects `SHOW REPLICA STATUS` / `SHOW SLAVE STATUS` to ensure the IO and SQL threads are both running.
-5. Failures optionally trigger a JSON webhook POST to `mariadb_health_webhook_url`, allowing external monitoring systems to alert operators.
+5. Failures optionally trigger a JSON webhook POST to `mariadb_health_webhook_url`.
+The helper retries delivery a few times but ultimately treats notifications as best-effort so an unreachable webhook does not mask database issues.

 The script prints `ok` on success and exits non-zero on any failure, feeding Docker, Podman, and Kubernetes liveness/readiness gates.